jfadams1963/Ti_Projects/tiAES-C_version/README.md

 + libbsd0
 + libbsd-dev

-`# apt install build-essential libssl-dev libbsd0 libbsd-dev` as root.
+`# apt install build-essential libssl-dev libbsd0 libbsd-dev` as root or with `sudo`.

-If you are on Ubuntu with passwordless, unlimited sudo, that's bad practice.
+If you are on Ubuntu (or what ever) with passwordless, unlimited sudo, that's bad practice.
 Edit your `/etc/sudoers` to require your password.
 Please.